Syllabus subtopic: Indian Economy and issues relating to planning, mobilization of resources, growth, development and employment.

 There are over 63 million Micro, Small and Medium Enterprises (MSMEs) in the country that created 110 million jobs and contributed about 29 per cent of the country’s economic output, as per the National Sample Survey (NSS) 73rd round conducted during 2015-16.

 The composition scheme effectively acknowledges the importance of the MSME sector, by granting relief to it on GST filings, procedures and tax rates.
-As on October 1, 2018, there were 17,65,684 composition dealers amounting to about 16 per cent of registered tax payers under GST.
+As of October 1, 2018, there were 17,65,684 composition dealers amounting to about 16 per cent of registered taxpayers under GST.
 The number is expected to go up with the recent increase in the threshold from Rs.1 crore to Rs.1.5 crore and the inclusion of service providers.

 Under the composition scheme, the taxpayer can skip monthly returns and furnish only one return i.e. GSTR-4 on a quarterly basis by 18th of the month following end of the quarter and an annual returnin GSTR-9A by December 31 of the next financial year.
 A dealer registered under the composition scheme is also not required to maintain detailed records.